sea-otters-2017/phase-3-review/part-2/README.md

 Improve the experience of liking a post.
 As seen in Figure 2, when clicking the button to like a post, the page should be updated to reflect the new like count.
 The page should not refresh or redirect.

 *Note:*  This should work for posts that were added to the page after the initial page load.
+Without refreshing the page.

 ### Release 2: Graceful Degradation